 But, we should also remember that the entire project was driven by seven simple words:

 “Perform a manned lunar landing and return.”

 That was the primary mission of the Apollo flights, as stated by NASA.
-For more than eight years, from the first day the idea was articulated until Neil Armstrong’s first step on the lunar surface, there remained little doubt among NASA workers about what every meeting, every proposal, every budget discussion, every decision was ultimately intended to accomplish.
-For almost a decade, these seven words served as the guiding spirit, pointing the direction for everyone working in the space program.
+For more than eight years, from the first day the idea was articulated until Neil Armstrong’s first step on the lunar surface, there remained little doubt among NASA workers about what every strategy, every process, every step, every job was ultimately intended to accomplish.
+For almost a decade, these seven words served as the guiding spirit, pointing the direction for all teams working on the space program.

 There was no magic in the moon.
-Our leaders could have chosen Mars or some other lofty target.
-The magic was produced by providing a vision that others could comprehend and commit to.
+Our leaders could have chosen Mars or some other lofty world target.
+The magic was produced by providing an vision statement that others could comprehend and commit to.

 If your goal is to harness the energy of every member of your organization to develop an effective, high performing enterprise, then you must develop and articulate your purpose and direction.

 We believe this is one of the most important responsibilities of top management.
 It helps ensure that everyone is pulling in the same direction.
 It’s the first step toward high performance.
 In fact, we believe high performance is virtually impossible unless everyone knows where the organization is going.

 The lack of a clear, purposeful destination generates nonproductive tension.
 Common sense tells us that a leader’s ambiguity cannot be translated into useful action.
 Eventually, the activities of any group working without shared objectives will degenerate into disorder and discord.
 Resourceful leaders practice techniques that can raise and lower the tension that occurs naturally in the workplace, keeping it in the constructive, energizing range.

 Best practice is to provide team members with purpose and direction.
 Successful leaders set organizational vision by: